-64. The ESP caters to children up to six years old with mild to severe physical and intellectual disabilities as well as those with visual and hearing impairments.
-It currently serves exactly 1,516 children, with as many as 60 others who visit the location for weekly assessments.
+60. The ESP caters to children up to six years old with mild to severe physical and intellectual disabilities as well as those with visual and hearing impairments.
+It currently serves 1,695 children -1,146 in the urban areas and 549 in the rural - with as many as 60 others who visit the location for weekly assessments.

-65. Services offered by the ESP include identification and development assessment of preschool children, physiotherapy, home-based intervention, special early-childhood education as well as parenting workshops and counseling.
+61. Services offered by the ESP include identification and development assessment of preschool children, physiotherapy, home-based intervention, special early-childhood education as well as parenting workshops and counseling.
 Children are referred to the ESP through hospitals, health centers, schools, early childhood centers and by beneficiary parents.

-66. In July 2017 at the annual graduation ceremony held on Wednesday (July 12) at the ESP Assessment Centre and Multipurpose Facility on Hanover Street, Down Town Kingston, fifty (50) children with various mental and physical disabilities were deemed to be equipped for primary-level studies, having successfully completed the Early Stimulation Programme (ESP) special intervention curriculum.
+62. In July 2017 at the annual graduation ceremony held on Wednesday (July 12) at the ESP Assessment Centre and Multipurpose Facility on Hanover Street, Down Town Kingston, fifty (50) children with various mental and physical disabilities were deemed to be equipped for primary-level studies, having successfully completed the Early Stimulation Programme (ESP) special intervention curriculum.
 Of the number, 35 will move on to special education primary-level programmes, while 15 will matriculate to the regular school system.

-67. Additionally, there has been improved service delivery of special education needs to children with disabilities between ages zero to six years under the Social and Economic Inclusion of Persons with Disabilities Project, following an allocation of \$130 million in the 2017/18 Estimates of Expenditure.
-For the 2017/18 period, children with disabilities who are beneficiaries of the Early Stimulation Programme will be provided with additional rehabilitative physiotherapy sessions and psycho-educational support will be provided to 160 children with disabilities.
-Parenting workshops will also be delivered to parents of children with disabilities and assistive aids will be procured.
-A Public Education Programme for Persons with Disabilities will also be undertaken.
+63. Additionally, there has been improved service delivery of special education needs to children with disabilities between ages zero to six years under the Social and Economic Inclusion of Persons with Disabilities Project, following an allocation of \$130 million in the 2017/18 Estimates of Expenditure.
+For the 2017/18 period, 160 children with disabilities who are beneficiaries of the Early Stimulation Programme were provided with additional rehabilitative physiotherapy sessions and psycho-educational support.
+Parenting workshops for parents of children with disabilities held and assistive aids were procured.
+A Public Education Programme for Persons with Disabilities was also undertaken.

-68. Other achievements include the provision of 79 assistive aids for children with disabilities on PATH and the development of a curriculum for parenting intervention programmes.
+64. Other achievements include the provision of 79 assistive aids for children with disabilities on PATH and the development of a curriculum for parenting intervention programmes.
 The Early Stimulation Programme engages 200 children, of which 60 are currently receiving consistent sessions; and the training of 139 parents of Children with Disabilities in speech therapy on how to cope with special needs children.
-The project which started in April, 2013 was slated to end in August 2017 but has been extended to March 2018.
+The project which started in April, 2013 was slated to end in August 2017 but was extended to March 2018.

-69. With the passage of this law, certain fundamental principles as expressed in the UNCRC and the CRPD, namely, the best interest of the child and the right for the child to express him or herself, were incorporated.
+65. With the passage of the Child Care and Protection Act, certain fundamental principles as expressed in the UNCRC and the CRPD, namely, the best interest of the child and the right for the child to express him or herself, were incorporated.
 The Child Care and Protection Act also put in place certain institutional mechanisms to protect the rights of children.
 These include the establishment of Children's Registry; the Office of the Children's Advocate and the Child Development Agency.
 These institutions are mandated by law to protect the rights of children including those with disabilities.
 Children are also provided for in the Maintenance Act (2005) which makes provisions for parents and guardians to support them.
 Children with disabilities are covered under this legislation as well.

-Article 8: Awareness Raising
+Article 8 Awareness Raising